borisBelloc/Poc/README.md

 File name | lang ? | what ?
 ----| ----| ----
-get_element_position.html | JS | mouse hover an element to get its position (x, y) using javascript beforeAfter.html | CSS | Use of ::before and ::after sticky.html | Html +Bootstrap4 | Make a div sticky to the top; custom sticky and/or bootstrap4 sticky <br/>(_bootstrap 4 optionnal_)
+arrowCSS.html | CSS | a triangle and it's shadow made with css; perfect for tooltips get_element_position.html | JS | mouse hover an element to get its position (x, y) using javascript beforeAfter.html | CSS | Use of ::before and ::after sticky.html | Html +Bootstrap4 | Make a div sticky to the top; custom sticky and/or bootstrap4 sticky <br/>(_bootstrap 4 optionnal_)